K. Kannan: Match-fixing

-Rejendran was named as the witness in this case.
-In the seven-day long trial, Lee testified that he was not aware of the matching fixing plans.
+Rajendran was named as the witness in this case.
+In the seven-day-long trial, Lee testified that he was not aware of the match-fixing plans.
 Kannan and Ong was found guilty of conspiring and bribery, and were jailed and fined.
 Football Association of Singapore also had banned Kannan, and other players involved in corruption and match-fixing for life from the sports.

 Over the years, Kannan would file five appeals to the FAS, appealing to them to remove the ban against him.
 However, they were largely unsuccessful until in 2022 when FAS decided to lift the ban after reviewing his fifth attempt.
 One of his release conditions was to participate in anti-corruption drives and engagements for six months from when the ban was lifted.

 Personal life

 Kannan is married with 3 children.